Free TAFE for Priority Courses available at Swinburne

 If you are eligible for Free TAFE Priority Courses, the government will pay your tuition fees for your course.

-Any Australian citizen, Australian permanent resident or New Zealand citizen is eligible to do Free TAFE for Priority Courses, as long as you are physically in Victoria for the duration of your studies.
+Any Australian citizen, Australian permanent resident or New Zealand citizen is eligible to do Free TAFE for Priority Courses, as long as you are physically present in Victoria for the duration of your studies.

 If you are eligible, Free TAFE for Priority Courses pays the tuition fees for your whole course.